Famed Producer Scott Rudin Faces Allegations of Bullying and Abuse

-Producer Scott Rudin Stepping Away From His Broadway Shows as Bullying Accusations Mount: Report
+Producer Scott Rudin Stepping Away From His Broadway Shows After Bullying Accusations Become Public: Report

 Rudin has an extremely successful career.
 His films have earned 151 Oscar nominations, 23 wins, and he’s won 17 Tony Awards.
 He’s also one of the very few EGOT recipients in Hollywood.